TomMDG/Movietheque/README.md

 # Movietheque
-A personal Java project to archive and display collections of movies, using an IMDb API to find all the related datas
+A personal Java project to archive and display collections of movies, using an IMDb API to find all the related data

 <strong>List of the different classes:</strong>